jadecobra/python_tdd_exercises/source/calculator/calculator_5.rst

 test_calculator_sends_message_when_input_is_a_list
 *********************************************************************************

-I want to see what happens when I send a :ref:`list<lists>` as input to the :ref:`calculator program<how to make a calculator>`, will it send a message or raise :ref:`TypeError`?
+I want to see what happens when I send a :ref:`list<lists>` as input to the :ref:`calculator program<how to make a calculator>`, will it send a message or raise :ref:`TypeError<what causes TypeError?>`?

 ----